vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 Looking at the pain points from the above research, it was evident that supporting a sales personnel in the context of a sales meeting (either on the field or over a call) is more important than creating a training intervention once a year or 6 months.
 This is because the meetings are the main crucial indicators for a sales person to make progress in qualifying a lead, negotiating with them and then closing the deal.

-In summary, I refined the job from "How do I get better at my job?" to "How can I perform better every time I go take a sales meeting?"
+> In summary, I refined the problem of  "How do I get better at my job?" to "How can I perform better every time I attend a sales meeting?"

 From a business stand-point, using a service every time a sales person has a meeting is of higher value than conducting a training intervention once a year.